russpowers/mocha-as-generated/README.md

 ## Origin Note

-This is a fork of the [mocha-as-promised][https://github.com/domenic/mocha-as-promised] repo, but extended to also allow the use of generator functions as well.
+This is a fork of the mocha-as-promised - https://github.com/domenic/mocha-as-promised repo, but extended to also allow the use of generator functions as well.

 ## How to Use